Ibrah-55/quiz-app/SECURITY.md

 ## Supported Versions

-The current version of the `scholarship test app` is `1.0.0`.
+The current version of the `Think Twice test app` is `1.0.0`.
 There might be other versions available soon.

 | Version | Supported          |
 | ------- | ------------------ |